-late 14c., "pertaining or belonging to oneself, not shared, individual; not open to the public;" of a religious rule, "not shared by Christians generally, distinctive; from Latin privatus "set apart, belonging to oneself (not to the state), peculiar, personal," used in contrast to publicus, communis; past participle of privare "to separate, deprive," from privus "one's own, individual," from Proto-Italic *prei-wo- "separate, individual," from PIE *prai-, *prei- "in front of, before," from root *per- (1) "forward."
+This is a past-participle adjective from the verb privare "to bereave, deprive, rob, strip" of anything; "to free, release, deliver" from anything, from privus "one's own, individual," from Proto-Italic *prei-wo- "separate, individual," from PIE *prai-, *prei- "in front of, before," from root *per- (1) "forward."
 The semantic shift would be from "being in front" to "being separate."

-1590s, "private citizen," short for private person "individual not involved in government" (early 15c.), or from Latin privatus "man in private life," noun use of the Latin adjective.
+1590s, "private citizen, person not in public life or office" (a sense now obsolete), short for private person "individual not involved in government" (early 15c.), or from Latin privatus "man in private life," a noun use of the Latin adjective.

 From 1781 in the military sense, short for private soldier "common soldier, one below the rank of a non-commissioned officer" (1570s), from private (adj.).
 Phrase in private "not publicly" is from 1610s (1580s as on private).
 In Middle English the noun meant "private affairs" (mid-14c.); "a secret" (late 14c.).